 Making Every Pixel Count Workshop

 Learn how to produce stunning images of deep sky objects from Adam Block, a renowned imager whose skill with a CCD camera continues to inspire enthusiasts around the world.
 His images have appeared in numerous books, magazines, websites and television programs.
 In October 2012 he won the Advanced Image Conference coveted Hubble Award for his work in astrophotography over the past 20 years.
-The workshop covers a full range of topics, from basic image aquisition and problem solving to compressing the dynamic range of the data for the best possible aesthetic results.
-Whether you are just getting started with CCD imagery or have basic skills that you would like to refine, the "Making Every Pixel Count" workshop will help you produce better images.
-The workshop takes place over three consecutive days.
-This is a hands-on presentation and you must provide your own computer so please note the system requirements.
+In 2013 the Royal Greenwich Observatory honored him as "Astrophotographer of the Year" for best deep space imagery.
+In 2014 Adam began his work as a columnist for Astronomy Magazine.
+The workshop covers a full range of topics using high quality data sets to produce the best possible aesthetic results.
+This workshop is geared towards skilled astrophotographers who already have working knowledge of CCDStack and Photoshop.

 Your experience begins with a captivating journey to the top of Mt.
 Lemmon with its "sky island" environment.
 Once you arrive at the SkyCenter you will receive a tour of the site including a description of these historical and active observatories.
 You will then check in to your accommodations on the mountain and proceed to our newly refurbished Learning Center where most of the workshop activities take place.
 Should the weather permit, we will also use the remarkable 0.8m Schulman Telescope to acquire data and incorporate it into the workshop!

 Before making the journey up to Mt.
 Lemmon we will visit Steward Observatory's Mirror Lab—where LSST and the Giant Magellan Telescope's optics are currently being created!
 This is a rare opportunity to see where the largest telescopic mirrors in the world are being made.
 Refer to the agenda to time your arrival so that you can participate in this remarkable tour.
 (This is optional if you have done this before.)